WHY SHELTERS EUTHANIZE

 Mercy.
 Good death.
 These terms refer to putting an end to suffering.
 In some extreme medical and behavioral situations, euthanasia is certainly the only viable option, but I am of the opinion lacking resources to continue supporting the animal is an unacceptable reason for suffering.

 Just take a minute to let your brain process those numbers.
-Fewer than 1/3 of these pets are claimed by and reunited with owners.
+Fewer than 1/3 of these pets are claimed by and reunited with their owners.
 Thankfully, gone are the days when the stray dogs of a city were collected from the streets and exterminated by means of mass steel cage drownings or bulk gas chambers — but what we are left with is a gross overpopulation of homeless animals in shelters which cannot possibly house and care for them all.

 The fault truly falls on us, the general public.
-As long as we allow and encourage puppy mills, hack breeders, internet dog sellers, irresponsible pet owners and dogfighters to keep pumping out animals who eventually end up on our streets or chained and mistreated in back yards, we are to blame.
+As long as we allow and encourage puppy mills, hack breeders, internet dog sellers, irresponsible pet owners, and dogfighters to keep pumping out animals who eventually end up on our streets or chained and mistreated in backyards, we are to blame.

 There are so many pets in need of loving homes who are never rescued because people choose other ways to get new companions.
 Instead, young, healthy, beautiful animals are replaced with the next day’s incoming batch and euthanized before they get their chance to meet the ideal forever family.
-Only slightly more than one third of the animals brought into a shelter are adopted.
+Only slightly more than one-third of the animals brought into a shelter are adopted.

 How Can We Be More Accountable?